Dev-hwang/flutter_foreground_task/README.md

 3. Write callback and handler and start the foreground service. `FlutterForegroundTask.startService()` provides the following options:
 * `notificationTitle`: The title that will be displayed in the notification.
 * `notificationText`: The text that will be displayed in the notification.
+* `notificationIcon`: The data of the icon to display in the notification.
+If the value is null, the app launcher icon is used.
+* `notificationButtons`: A list of buttons to display in the notification.
+A maximum of 3 is allowed.
 * `callback`: A top-level function that calls the setTaskHandler function.

 ```dart